rjferguson21/big-bang/docs/developer/development-environment.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) cli
 - [flux](https://toolkit.fluxcd.io/guides/installation/) v2 cli. release [downloads](https://github.com/fluxcd/flux2/releases)

-**Note:** there is an issue with flux v0.15.0 causing helm to fail with duplicate key errors.
-Brew/yum/apt-get will probably install that version or newer.
-Instead, please use the [install flux script](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/scripts/install_flux.sh) or manually install an older version such as v0.14.2 from [fluxcd's git repo](https://github.com/fluxcd/flux2/releases/tag/v0.14.2).

 ## Manual Creation of a Development Environment

 This section will cover the creation of an environment manually.
 This is a good place to start because it creates an understanding of everything that the automated method does for you and uses far less cloud resources.